Data Scientist has been called the Sexiest Job of the 21st Century

 Some FAQs about Data Science Jobs

 Q: Do I need an advanced degree to be a data scientist?
-A: No

 In general, the tech industry cares very little about degrees or pedigree.
 I have been at companies where the CTO didn't graduate high school, and I have been at companies where many people have PhDs.
 I would be very surprised if any company would not consider an (otherwise qualified) candidate for a data role just because they didn't have a certain degree.